 The list of Kosher & Jewish style Restaurants in Paris

-I update this list every month, but you can also contact me for more cutomized lists : firstname.lastname@example.org
+*I update this list every month & you can contact me for a cutomized list : firstname.lastname@example.org

 Glatt and Beit Din of Paris – Kosher Restaurants in Paris